 Many areas of the face and body suffer volume loss during the natural aging process.
 The hands may appear bony with thickened joints, the skin can look wrinkled and loose, and the parts of the hand below the skin may be visible.
 By adding a layer of fat under the skin, the hands will look younger.
 Many plastic surgeons recommend this procedure to patients seeking fixes for a maturing face for comprehensive anti-aging.

-Trained in the Midwest, Dr. Joseph Rucker earned his medical degree through Michigan State University College of Human Medicine and has been in private practice in Wisconsin for more than 30 years.
-Dr. Rucker serves his patients at Plastic Surgery Clinic of Eau Claire or Enza Medispa in Eau Claire, or River Falls Medical Clinic.
+Trained in the Midwest, Dr. Ember Ewings earned her medical degree through Michigan State University College of Human Medicine and has been in private practice in Wisconsin for more than 30 years.
+Dr. Ewings serves her patients at Plastic Surgery Clinic of Eau Claire or Enza Medispa in Eau Claire.
 The doctor has extensive experience, and has performed more than 10,000 plastic surgery and reconstructive procedures for patients.
-Dr. Rucker is board certified by the American Board of Plastic Surgery, and maintains membership status with prominent groups in American medicine.
+Dr. Ewings is board certified by the American Board of Plastic Surgery, and maintains membership status with prominent groups in American medicine.

 Dr. Ewings customizes each breast lift to match her patient’s unique aesthetic goals for beautifully-shaped, perky breasts and lifted nipples.

 Dr. Ewings can fill in indentations, subtly improve the shape of the nose, and even enhance facial balance by making small adjustments to the nose.